apache/logging-log4j2/log4j-spring-cloud-config/log4j-spring-cloud-config-client/src/site/markdown/index.md

 log4j2.configurationPassword=guest
 ```
 As noted above, Log4j supports accessing logging configuration from bootstrap.yml.
 As an example, to configure reading
-from a Spring Cloud Configuration service using basic authoriztion you can do:
+from a Spring Cloud Configuration service using basic authorization you can do:
 ```
 spring:
   application: